 In the early days of MMORPGs (especially in Ultima Online), the fastest way to identify newbies was to see if they talked like this.

 Each and every medieval character's dialogue gets a large dose.
 For example:

 "It is a licence to printe monney!" said Master Bilton to Master Scaggs.
 "The public are crying out for such rubbishe!
 We must straightway printe a booke of prophecie by some hagge!"

-Of course, who could forget the typesetter's "error" in the Buggre Alle This Bible?
+The typesetter's "error" in the Buggre Alle This Bible;

 Buggre Alle this for a Larke.
 I amme sick to mye Hart of typefettinge.
 Master Biltonn if no Gentelmann, and Master Scagges noe more than a tighte fisted Southwarke Knobbefticke.
 I telle you, onne a daye laike thif Ennywone withe half an oz of Sense shoulde bee oute in the Sunneshain, ane nott Stucke here alle the liuelong daie inn thif mowldey olde By-Our-Lady Workefhoppe. @ *”Æ@;!*